samd-systems/palo-alto-labs/Palo-Alto-NGFW-Cornerstone-Lab-End-to-End-Enterprise-Security-Architecture/README.md

 Centralized logging closes the remaining gap.
 It brings identity, policy, threat, and session data together into a single, verifiable audit trail, but only when every component contributes to it.

 At the center of it all is identity.
 IP-based controls break down in dynamic environments.
 Identity-based enforcement ensures access decisions follow the user, not the network location.
-That is what makes Zero Trust enforceable, not just theoretical.
+That is what makes Zero Trust enforceable, not just advertising hype.

 ---